 Alan talked about his role as a prosthetist.
 He discussed the importance of good socket fit to minimise tissue damage and the right componentry to promote shock absorption.
 He also highlighted the limitations on prosthetics when dealing with neuroma pain, poorly vascularised tissue and short residual limbs.

 Holly discussed the importance of ensuring that musculoskeletal and phantom limb pain are prioritised and treated by a specialist musculoskeletal physiotherapist.
-She highlighted the huge impact of unmanaged phantom limb pain on sufferers and the importance of effective and early treatment.
+She highlighted the huge impact of unmanaged phantom limb pain and the importance of effective and early treatment.
 Holly talked about the types of treatment that can be offered for musculoskeletal pain.
 She also spoke about the various treatment options for phantom limb pain, depending upon the cause of the pain, including myofascial/scar release and desensitisation electroacupuncture and neuromatous.